Biden meets allies, warns of 'significant political change' – DW – 11/16/2024

 Biden meets allies, warns of 'significant political change'November 16, 2024

-US President Joe Biden on Friday sought to use the Asia-Pacific Economic Cooperation summit in Peru to shore up relations with key allies before Donald Trump reenters the White House in January.
+US President Joe Biden sought to use the Asia-Pacific Economic Cooperation summit in Peru to shore up relations with key allies before Donald Trump reenters the White House in January.

-"We have now reached a moment of significant political change," Biden said as he met with South Korean President Yoon Suk Yeol and Japanese Prime Minister Shigeru Ishiba on the sidelines of the summit in the Peruvian capital of Lima.
+"We have now reached a moment of significant political change," Biden said as he met with South Korean President Yoon Suk Yeol and Japanese Prime Minister Shigeru Ishiba on the sidelines of the summit in the Peruvian capital, Lima, on Friday.

-"This is likely to be my last trilateral meeting with this important group, but I am proud to have helped be one of the parts of building this partnership," the US president added.
+"This is likely to be my last trilateral meeting with this important group, but I am proud to have helped be one of the parts of building this partnership," he added.

 But Biden insisted that his internationalist approach would survive.
 He said of the Japan-South Korea alliance: "I think it's built to last.
 That's my hope and expectation."